mendersoftware/mender-loadtest/doc/README.md

 # Load testing documentation

-This repository collects setup notes, test procedures, test logs and test reports for Mender Load Testing.
+This directory contains setup notes and test procedures for Mender Load Testing.

-The defined tests can be found at `tests/` subfolder, while the log and report for the performed tests can be found at `test-<date>` directories.

 ## Test definitions

 The tests are being added to `tests/` as we develop them.
-Try to add tests following the pattern:
+When adding tests, follow the pattern:
 * `1xx_short_id` for passive tests
 * `2xx_short_id` for manual GUI tests
 * `3xx_short_id` for active tests